usama7628674/sysb.AI/README.md

     1. `ssh -o SendEnv=SYSB_HOST_HEADER -R 0:127.0.0.1:8080 demo@sysb.ai `
 1. Does it support windows
     1. Yes, you can use `putty` like ssh client which has option to do remote port forwarding
+1. How to avoid frequent disconnect due to idle timeout
+    1. We recommened to put the directives like `ServerAliveInterval` and `ServerAliveCountMax` in `~/.ssh/config` file which will protect the idle session from getting disconnected
 1. How do we proniciate sysb.ai?
     1. it is 'sisbi dot ai'